Connect with others who understand.

 3. Fatigue

-Fatigue is a very common symptom of psoriasis due to high levels of inflammation in the body.
-Around 30 percent of people with psoriasis also have psoriatic arthritis.
-PsA can be associated with anemia — low red blood cell count — which can also contribute to fatigue.
+Fatigue (persistent exhaustion that doesn’t improve with rest), a very common symptom of psoriasis, occurs because of high levels of inflammation in the body.
+Up to 30 percent of people with psoriasis also have psoriatic arthritis.
+PsA can be linked to anemia (low red blood cell count), which can add to feelings of tiredness and low energy.

 4. Depression and Anxiety

-Past research has found that people with psoriasis have a higher risk of anxiety as compared to people without psoriasis.
-Some symptoms of anxiety include restlessness, excessive worry, irritability, and fatigue.
+Researchers have also found that people with psoriasis have a higher risk of anxiety compared to those without the condition.
+Symptoms of anxiety include:

 5. Insomnia